aflaxman/dp_2020_census/intro.md

-risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous disclosure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.[@mckenna2018disclosure]
+risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous disclosure avoidance system, which was based on a technique called swapping, and relied on the details of the swapping procedure being secret.[@mckenna2018disclosure]

 To date, there is a lack of empirical examination of the new disclosure avoidance system but the approach was applied to the 2018 end-to-end (E2E) test of the